jonesbusy/jonesbusy/README.md

 Currently I'm working on ORAS and a Java SDK for OCI storage (Jenkins / Maven)

+I'm doing also contribution on OpenRewrite mainly for the Jenkins project

 <!--
 **jonesbusy/jonesbusy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.